lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-The devicetree compiler won't complain if we'd assign a `string` to the property `int`.
+The devicetree compiler won't complain if we assign a `string` to the property `int`.
 In fact, it doesn't even know whether or not `node_with_props` should have this property at all.
 We could even delete it and the compiler won't complain.
-We also don't know what the purpose of `int` or `string` mean or what they're used for.
-The same is true for the `current-speed` property of the `/soc/uart@40002000` node in the nRF52840 devicetree: Without any additional information, we can only _assume_ that this is the baud rate in bits/s, but we can't know for sure.
+We also don't know what the purpose of `int` or `string` is, what they mean, or what they're used for.

+While the property names `int` or `string` are not very revealing as such, the same is also true for the `current-speed` property of the `/soc/uart@40002000` node in the nRF52840 devicetree: Without any additional information, we can only _assume_ that this is the baud rate in bits/s, but we can't know for sure.

-Thus, by specifying _compatible bindings_, we're telling the devicetree compiler to check whether the given node really matches the properties and types defined in the _binding_, and we're telling it what to do with the information provided in the devicetree.
-Bindings also add the **semantics to a devicetree** by giving properties a _meaning_.
+By providing _compatible bindings_, we're telling the devicetree compiler to check whether the given node really matches the properties and types defined in a _binding_, and we're telling it what to do with the information provided in the devicetree.
+Bindings also add **semantics to a devicetree** by giving properties a _meaning_.

 The [DTSpec][devicetree-spec] includes some standard bindings, e.g., bindings for serial devices such as our UART device.
-It thus defines how serial devices should look like in the devicetree.
+It thus defines how serial devices need to look like in a devicetree.
 This binding includes the `current-speed` property:

 |             |                                                                                                                                                     |
 | :---------- | :-------------------------------------------------------------------------------------------------------------------------------------------------- |